tommyku/blog3/content/blog/a-self-hosting-lifecycle.md

 ## Deprecation

 Deprecating a service is a tough choice, especially once you have tons of data in proprietary format that only the code of your self-hosted service understands.
-Therefore it's important that your service provides an 'exit option', say exporting to JSON/XML, or that it stores data in flat-file format in the first place.
+Therefore, it's important that your service provides an 'exit option', say exporting to JSON/XML, or that it stores data in flat-file format in the first place.
 A web scraper may come in handy should your service refuse to provide any exporting option.